dask/dask/docs/source/array-slicing.rst

 *  Slicing with lists in multiple axes  ``x[[1, 2, 3], [3, 2, 1]]``

-Both of these are straightforward to add though.
+This is straightforward to add though.
 If you have a use case then raise an issue.

 Efficiency
 ----------